top of page

 Conclusion

-Every action, from choosing a reusable bottle to advocating for better water filtration in your city, forms part of a broader movement toward environmental integrity.
+Every decision, from choosing a reusable bottle to advocating for better water filtration in your city, forms part of a broader movement toward environmental integrity.
 The presence of microplastics reminds us that no decision exists in isolation: materials flow through global networks of trade, consumption, and waste.
 When we design smarter systems and make conscious choices, we begin to close those loops.